mesopotato/scraper/README.md

+# entcheidsuche.ch crawler
+https://entscheidsuche.ch/docs/ -> set an endpoint and download everythin late you can parse all pdfs to text with the parser.py

 # Project Setup Instructions

 This project includes a setup script for Unix-based systems (such as Linux and macOS) and a setup script for Windows.
 These scripts are designed to create a virtual Python environment and install all required dependencies from the `requirements.txt` file.